 The rhubarb plant (Rheum rhabarbarum) is a large, colorful, perennial vegetable plant that prefers cooler temperatures and makes a fine addition to a garden.
 When fully grown, it boasts large, green leaves and bright-red, pink or greenish-pink stalks that resemble celery in appearance.
-While the stalks can be harvested and used in a variety of different recipes, the leaves are quite poisonous and should be discarded and never eaten.
+While the stalks can be harvested and used in a variety of different recipes, the leaves are toxic if eaten in large quantities and should be discarded.

 Video of the Day

 Rhubarb is a fast grower and a low-maintenance plant that is extremely hardy.
 It is a perfect pick for beginning gardeners with enough space to accommodate it.

 While rhubarb stems are edible, the leaves contain a toxin called oxalic acid that can irritate the mouth and lead to vomiting, diarrhea, or even kidney damage if eaten in large quantities.
 For this reason, rhubarb should be planted out of the reach of pets and young children.

 Rhubarb is suitable both as an ornamental and for use as a vegetable in recipes.
 It can be grown in a front yard as decorative planting, added to a garden plot for harvesting or even put along a fence line or flower bed area just to showcase its attractive appearance.
 While it is possible to grow a rhubarb plant in a container, it will need to be a deep one.
 This vegetable has a fairly extensive root system, so choose something that is a minimum of 20 inches deep to make sure it's suitable.
 Keep that in mind for planting beds as well.